TMDX30/Sphere/README.md

 ## Usage

 Because Framework7 uses Ajax for navigation between pages you will need a web server.
-Gulp's includes its own server that you can use.
-Just run:
+Gulp includes its own server that you can use.
+Run the command:

 ```
 $ gulp server